 Our U.S. programs include:

 - Mercy Corps Northwest: Supporting local small business development and helping underserved populations build stronger lives.
-Find out more about Mercy Corps Northwest, our local economic development nonprofit ▸
+Find out more about Mercy Corps Northwest ▸

 - MicroMentor: Connecting budding entrepreneurs with established mentors, and offering business leaders an opportunity to volunteer their expertise.
-Learn about MicroMentor, a free social network for business mentorship ▸
+Learn more about MicroMentor ▸

 - Emergency response: Bolstering local agencies’ response to domestic disasters.
 Directly distributing cash and essential supplies such as water filters and solar lanterns to help families in urgent need survive and recover.